-Table 2 demonstrated that the vast majority of transactions with mobile money accounts relate to receiving and sending money; savings for emergencies only account for 3 percent of transactions.
-This is in line with previous research.
-Jack and Suri (2014) show that mobile money enables consumption smoothing of shocks through informal insurance by increase in remittances.
-Using information on the origin of remittances from a survey specifically collected by the authors, they find that mobile money increased the average distance travelled of remittances received and expanded the number of senders of remittances.
+Table 2 demonstrated that the vast majority of transactions with mobile money accounts relate to receiving and sending money; savings for emergencies only account for 3 percent of transactions.29 This is in line with previous research.
+Jack and Suri (2014) show that mobile money enables consumption smoothing of shocks through informal insurance by increase in remittances.30 Using information on the origin of remittances from a survey specifically collected by the authors, they find that mobile money increased the average distance travelled of remittances received and expanded the number of senders of remittances.

 Unfortunately, the LSMS survey does not contain information that allows us to investigate how mobile money facilitates remittance receipts in our context.
 The LSMS survey collected some limited information on remittances in the 2012 wave only, and we use this to investigate the differential impact of mobile money on remittances for households with and without bank accounts.
-In Online Appendix Table A10, we estimate the effect of mobile money in the household on remittances received, an indicator variable taking the value of one if the households received remittances over the past 12 months and zero otherwise, and the natural log of the remittances amount, separately for unbanked
+In Table A10, we estimate the effect of mobile money in the household on remittances received, an indicator variable taking the value of 1 if the households received remittances over the past 12 months and 0 otherwise, and the natural log of the remittances amount, separately for unbanked households in columns (1) and (2) and for households with bank accounts in columns (3) and (4).
+Mobile money accounts lead to a large increase in remittances received for unbanked households.
+We find a 33-percentage point, or 150 percent, increase in the propensity of remittance receipt over the previous 12 month, and a significant increase in the remittances amount for these households.
+We do not find an equivalent effect for banked households, indicating the important role of mobile money for financial inclusion for the poorest of households in Tanzania.31